 Olives are a great part of an appetizer tray or a small plates spread!
 This Spanish inspired warm olive tapas with spiced bread crumbs kicks them up a notch with crispy, spicy, salty flavors.

 Today I have for you a simple and delicious appetizer recipe!
-I love putting out mixed olives or marinated olives as a party nibble.
-However, sometimes I want to change it up a little and these olives, sauteed until they are hot and tossed with spicy, crispy bread crumbs take the olives from average to SPECIAL.
+I love putting out mixed or marinated olives as a party nibble.
+However, sometimes I want to change it up a little and these olives, sauteed until they are hot and tossed with spicy, crispy bread crumbs take the idea from average to SPECIAL.

 What do you need?